When American Mexican Gustavo Zavala left Los Angeles in 2009 to visit Brunei, he was winging it.

 By the time it was December 2012, the couple’s brand of Wing-it was ready to tip into an online sensation.

-“By then we had built a following (online) in the thousands,” said Muizzah, who was receiving at least 20 daily orders.
+“By then Wing-it had built following (online) in the thousands,” said Muizzah, who was receiving at least 20 daily orders.
 “We hosted events and participated in events at every opportunity.”

 For the hundreds, if not thousands of Brunei home-based businesses, garnering interest online is a noteworthy step.
 But of the many, only a few manage to make the transition into running a fully fledged commercial store.

-In 2015, the couple rolled the dice once again and invested their savings to open their first branch in Citis Square.
+In 2015, the couple rolled the dice once again and invested their savings to open Wing-it in Citis Square.
 They had more than 14 flavours, and soon established a healthy average 2,500 wings sold daily.
 Then at their loyal customers’ insistence, they began bottling up the different sauces to be sold separately.

 “While the branch is doing well, we really wanted to experiment and see if we could developing our own line (of bottled sauce) that could make it to stores,” said Muizzah, who has traveled as far as China and most recently to Sabah, to test the product’s viability abroad.